codeministers/scorclaw/README.md

 scorclaw-server
 ===============

-A claw crane arcade game made with SCORBOT - Server side project
+A claw crane arcade game made with SCORBOT